AchievMpls/achieve-mpls-app/README.md

    subject: 'Welcome to Achieve Mpls!',
    text: 'Thank you for volunteering for AchieveMpls, ' + mailer.fname + '!
 To activate your account, please click here: ' + 'HOSTING PLATFORM'
 };

-### Database Setup

-The database information is in the database.sql file.
-It will set up the necessary tables and the default form.

 ## Demo